netdata/netdata/docs/security-and-privacy-design/netdata-cloud-security.md

 Netdata Cloud uses the highest level of security.
 There is no user customization available out of the box.
 Its security settings are designed to provide maximum protection for all users.
-We are offering customization (like custom SSO integrations, custom data retention policies, advanced user access controls, tailored audit logs, integration with other security tools, etc.) on a per contract basis.
+We are offering customization (like custom SSO integrations, custom data retention policies, advanced user access controls, tailored audit logs, integration with other security tools, etc.) on a per-contract basis.

 ## Deleting Personal Data